neuronsimulator/nrn/docs/python/programming/projectmanagement.rst

 .. note:: This document contains some best practices regarding project management.
   Adhering to these principles drastically increases the future value of your project to the neuroscience community.
-Reproducability, replicability, transparency and understandability are key pillars of good science.
+Reproducibility, replicability, transparency and understandability are key pillars of good science.

 ##################